 We ask you to complete some pre-work so we can launch into the program with a similar foundation.

 - The background articles, fact sheets, and videos about Hawai’i are listed here: BELL Hawai’i Google site.

 - Our community values, norms, and expected behavior is presented here: the Brown Student Code of Conduct.

 Please be very conservative in packing and bring only essentials.
 There is very limited luggage capacity in our transportation vans and where we are staying.
 Also, most airlines charge extra for luggage weighing over 50 lbs.

 If you would like to ascertain the weather prior to packing, check forecasts for both Volcanoes National Park Volcanoes National Park weather and Kailua/Kona Kailua/Kona weather

 You are required to bring the following items as these items are required for admittance on some properties and during certain activities.

-- One large suitcase or duffle bag that will hold all of your packed belongings including sleeping bag.
-If you can’t carry it, it is too big and/or too heavy!
+- One large suitcase or duffle bag that will hold all of your packed belongings including sleeping bag/bedding.
+If you can't lift or carry your luggage for short distances, you have packed too much!

 - Jeans or heavy cargo working pants to wear while hiking.
-Thick pants will protect you if you slip and fall on sharp, volcanic rock.
+(Protection from sharp, volcanic rock if you slip)

 - Bathing Suit